Consultation and engagement

 Under the procedure, we must:

-• Allow a minimum of one month for people to consider the proposal and enter a submission
+• Allow a minimum of one calendar month for people to consider the proposal and enter a submission

 • Ensure people are given the opportunity to present their views to elected members at a hearing